 SAFStor is a vertically-integrated, volume-driven developer/owner of institutional-quality self-storage with a geographically diverse footprint spanning the eastern United States.
-The Company’s focus is on mitigating market and development risk; accordingly, we employ a proven, data-driven approach and partner with best-in-class capital providers, general contractors and management partners, including Extra Space Storage, CubeSmart, and Life Storage.
+With over 3.3 million square feet in construction and operation, and an annual development pipeline of 1.2 million square feet, the Company’s primary focus is on mitigating market and development risk; accordingly, we employ a proven, data-driven approach and partner with best-in-class capital providers, general contractors and management partners, including Extra Space Storage, CubeSmart, and Life Storage.

 SAFStor adheres to a defined set of investment criteria which it vets using its proprietary market selection software, and seeks to minimize development and construction risk by principally adhering to a building prototype derived from REIT specifications.
 Before a site is authorized to proceed, it is subjected to a triple-redundant underwriting process, both internal and independent.
 Execution is then overseen by SAFStor’s in-house development, construction management, and asset management teams.
 Our volume-driven approach allows teams from each discipline to mine prior, current, and future projects for data consistency.